Gigaspaces/solution-hub/flights_delay/Readme.md

 #### Configuring Apache Zeppelin

 InsightEdge provides Apache Zeppelin as part of its standard software package.
-To use the flight delay prediction model, you need the  INSIGHTEDGE-GETTING-STARTED web notebook, along with the INSIGHTEDGE-GETTING-STARTED-2 notebook.
+To use the Flight Delay prediction model, you need the  INSIGHTEDGE-GETTING-STARTED web notebook, along with the INSIGHTEDGE-GETTING-STARTED-2 notebook.
 Configure the following:

 1. Copy the demo notebooks from the Zeppelin notebook folder in the InsightEdge installation directory:
    ```sh
    $ cp -R ./zeppelin_notebooks/* <InsightEdge Install Dir>/insightedge/zeppelin/notebook/
    ```

-1. Set the kafka server URL for the prediction model:
+1. Set the Kafka server URL for the prediction model:
    ```sh
    $ export KAFKA_URL=192.168.99.102:29092
    ```

 ### Preparing the Data Files

-In order to use the flight delay prediction model, you need to feed data to InsightEdge and then query it to create the predictions.
+In order to use the Flight Delay prediction model, you need to feed data to InsightEdge and then query it to create the predictions.
 This data is contained in the following files that need to be downloaded and extracted.

 1. Download the following two  files from AWS:
    ```sh